The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

 If anyone is feeling anxious about changes in lockdown, I would recommend taking things at your own pace.
 Carry on focusing on your wellbeing and exercising.
 With the increase in people going back to their normal routines and traffic and supermarkets getting busier, make sure you plan your journeys and when possible, travel when it will be less busy.
 Carry on with social distancing, wearing face masks and remember to maintain regular hand washing.

-If you’re struggling with your mental health, ask to speak to a colleague, contact Pharmacist Support and keep up to date with the #ACTNow campaign.
-This is a really important time to look after your wellbeing and using Connect, Learn, be Active, Notice and Give.
+If you’re struggling with your mental health, ask to speak to a colleague, contact Pharmacist Support.
+This is a really important time to look after your wellbeing and using the 5 ways to wellbeing, Connect, Learn, be Active, Notice and Give.

 I have continued to give during this demanding period by donating to the charity and giving my time to virtual careers events for school children.
 Connecting with family and colleagues is also important to make sure you’re still part of a community.